aromal-a/electron/docs/tutorial/boilerplates-and-clis.md

 build, package, or release an Electron application.
 Additional features for Electron, both for build- and run-time, can usually be found on [npm](https://www.npmjs.com/search?q=electron) in individual packages, allowing developers to build both the app and build pipeline they need.
+Add port and develop -no-targets.

+-interact. -clippy: close(call : -//STALE-selection.js)
+-Develop : common(l/x) -> denominator 'user'\Bottom

 That level of modularity and extendability ensures that all developers working with Electron, both big and small in team-size, are never restricted in what